UPDATED: 80 Ecommerce Statistics Retailers Need to Know in 2020

 - Running your site on HTTPS rather than HTTP guarantees that consumer data stays safe.

 Security isn’t the only way to optimize m-commerce, of course.
-We’ve got six more tips on how to boost mobile conversions.
+Check out this post to learn seven steps for increasing mobile conversions.

 Email and Social Media Marketing

-- “55% of consumers have bought something online after discovering it on social media.” (source: Shopify)
+55% of consumers made an online purchase after discovering the product on social media. (source: Shopify)

-- 69% of Gen Z-ers are interested in purchasing directly through social and 37% have increased their use of social media specifically for purchase decision-making. (source: Accenture)
+69% of Gen Z-ers are interested in purchasing directly through social media, and 37% have increased their use of social media specifically for purchase decision-making. (source: Accenture)

 How to Improve Email and Social Media Performance

-Find out more about how to engage customers through email and social media.
+Find out more about how to engage customers through email and social media in this post.

-- 51% of consumers trust companies that make it easy for customers to contact the company and their customer service reps. (source: KPMG)
+51% of consumers trust companies that make it easy for customers to contact the company and their customer service reps. (source: Transaction)

-- 59% of buyers expect a response within 30 minutes when they want to learn more about a business’ product or service. (source: HubSpot)
+59% of buyers expect a response within 30 minutes when they want to learn more about a business’s product or service. (source: HubSpot)

-- Almost half (49%) of consumers reported sharing an experience they had with a company on social media, good or bad. (source: HubSpot)
+Almost half (49%) of consumers reported sharing an experience, good or bad, they had with a company on social media. (source: HubSpot)